UniversalDot/udot-wiki/wiki/docs/about/introduction.md

 - Rewarded grant by Filecoin Foundation to integrate with IPFS decentralized storage.
 - Relocated the office to Tallinn, Estonia and became incorporate under the name UNIVERSALDOT OÜ.

+**2024:**
+- Continued development of additional features for the application.
+- Focus on business developing and planning an initial go-live.